securebio/nao-dedup/README.md

-# nao_dedup
+# nao-dedup

 Sequencing read deduplication with error-tolerant matching

 ## Overview

-`nao_dedup` identifies and removes duplicate read pairs from sequencing data while being tolerant of small alignment shifts and sequencing errors.
+`nao-dedup` identifies and removes duplicate read pairs from sequencing data while being tolerant of small alignment shifts and sequencing errors.
 It uses minimizer-based bucketing for efficiency to avoid comparing every read pair against every other pair.